Dr. Elizabeth Pierce

 Obsessive-Compulsive Disorder

 A large percentage of my practice is treating adults and older adolescents who have Obsessive-Compulsive Disorder (OCD), and related disorders.
 I have extensive training in the treatment of OCD, including the International OCD Foundation’s (IOCDF) BTTI1 and BTTI2 trainings, and years of experience treating OCD successfully.
-I use Cognitive-Behavioral Therapy (CBT), which includes exposure and response prevention (ERP), cognitive restructuring, and behavioral planning.
-I also have expanded my training in Acceptance and Commitment Therapy (ACT), and am increasingly using ACT principles and techniques with clients.
-Therapy includes exercises during the sessions and assigned homework tasks to facilitate progress.
-I recommend reading, written exercises, and other media as part of treatment.
-Family members are involved in sessions as needed.
+I use Cognitive-Behavioral Therapy (CBT), which includes exposure and response prevention (ERP), cognitive restructuring, and Behavioral Activation and planning.
+I also employ

 Depression, Anxiety Disorders, Life Stresses, Parenting, and